Skip to content

 Do we need to change our procurement system?

-No. SourceSage is designed to extend existing systems like SAP, Coupa, BeNeering, and Ivalua so your current policies, approvals, and controls remain in place.
+No. SourceSage extends systems like SAP, Coupa, BeNeering, and Ivalua.
+Your approval workflows, policies, and controls remain exactly as they are today.

 Will we lose control over suppliers or pricing?

 No. You define supplier strategy, commercial terms, and governance.
-SourceSage provides execution and orchestration across channels; it does not take over your supplier ownership.
+SourceSage provides execution and orchestration across channels — it does not take over supplier ownership or override your negotiated pricing.

 How do suppliers get onboarded?

-Suppliers can be onboarded through SourceSage onboarding workflows without requiring heavy IT integration for each supplier.
-We standardize onboarding so teams can scale faster.
+Suppliers are onboarded through SourceSage workflows without requiring heavy IT integration per supplier.
+We handle catalog digitization, punchout enablement, and procurement-system connectivity so your team can scale supplier coverage faster.

 What types of suppliers can be connected?

-Direct suppliers, distributors, service providers, and marketplace sellers can all be connected—especially fragmented and long-tail suppliers that are difficult to manage natively in enterprise systems.
+Direct suppliers, distributors, service providers, and marketplace sellers — especially fragmented and long-tail suppliers that are difficult to manage natively in enterprise systems.